About

 Like the black and white stones that are meant to preserve the balance of nature or the gravel is raked in such a way that it feels as though it is the ocean waves coming in, up, and over the stones and plantings.
 That is to remind visitors of the Pacific Ocean itself.

 Finally, there is a simple, flowing stream in the garden.
-This is meant to showcase a single raindrop that makes its way to the ocean.
+This symbolizes how a single raindrop can make its way to the ocean.

 Getting There